The Mission and Role of ODS

 Consistent with Section 504 of the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act of 1990 (ADA), it is the policy of Appalachian State University that no qualified individual with a disability in the United States shall be excluded from, denied the benefits of, or be subjected to discrimination under any program or activity that receives federal financial assistance.
 ODS works diligently to ensure that individuals with disabilities are provided equal access at Appalachian State University.

-ODS assists eligible students, faculty, staff and visitors with disabilities by determining and coordinating reasonable academic or workplace accommodations.
-Under Section 504 and the ADA, reasonable accommodations are determined individually and are intended to minimize the effects of the impact of specific limitations caused by a disability in order for a qualified individual to have equal access to programs, services and activities.
+ODS assists eligible students, faculty, staff and visitors with disabilities by determining and coordinating academic adjustments or workplace accommodations.
+Under Section 504 and the ADA, accommodations are determined individually and are intended to minimize the effects of the impact of specific limitations caused by a disability in order for a qualified individual to have equal access to programs, services and activities.